-Since 1956, the National Association of REALTORS® has been honoring the state REALTORS® of the Year at the annual REALTORS® Conference & Expo in November.
-The program is designed to recognize REALTORS® who have served not only their profession, but also their communities.
+The National Association of REALTORS® has been honoring the state REALTORS® of the Year since 1956.
+The program is designed to recognize REALTORS® who have served the real estate profession and their communities.

 While the criteria for selecting REALTORS® of the Year are left entirely to each state association, below are some general guidelines many states use.
 These are only suggestions.
-NAR will honor one REALTOR® of the Year from each state at the REALTORS® Conference & Expo based on whatever nomination standards a state uses.
+NAR will honor one REALTOR® of the Year from each state based on whatever nomination standards a state uses.